 Calderdale is vibrant, contemporary and exciting in ways that will surprise you.
 The Industrial Revolution was born in these hills and whilst still taking pride in tradition, we've added upfront arts, adrenalin sport, fantastic food & drink and totally locally shopping.

-Calderdale is the southermost of the Yorkshire Dales and covers part of the South Pennines area of beautiful river valleys, moorland and hill country.
+Calderdale is the southernmost of the Yorkshire Dales and covers part of the South Pennines area of beautiful river valleys, moorland and hill country.
 Calderdale is not as well known as its Northern neighbours as it does not fall within the boundaries of the Yorkshire Dales National Park.
-Yet calderdale has a tremendous amount to offer visitors, tike after time.
+Yet Calderdale has a tremendous amount to offer visitors, time after time.
 Explore this website for some of the many reasons why you should visit Calderdale.

 Award winning attractions, including EUREKA!
 The National Children's Museum and Manor Heath Park & Jungle Experience offer a perfect opportunity for family fun and spending time together.
 Look under ‘What to See and Do’ section to find out about attractions, activities and events for you to enjoy.

 Fresh, delicious local produce is at the heart of eating and drinking in Calderdale, home to Shibden Mill Inn, officially Yorkshire's Favourite Pub 2011, as voted for by members of the public!
 With organic cafés, award winning cuisine, local breweries, farm shops galore, the Cooking School at Dean Clough, a focus on 'fair trade' across the borough and 'Incredible Edible' in Todmorden - there's always somewhere where your taste buds will be delighted.

 From the arts and crafts of Dean Clough, the Smith Art Gallery and our multitude of talented local artists and craftspeople, to the Piece Hall, Shibden Estate and Halifax Minster, Calderdale is renowned for its creativity, culture and heritage.